Histology independent therapies (HITs)

 What are HITs?

-Cancers are usually treated according to where they start in the body.
-For example, bowel cancer is treated with drugs that have been shown, in clinical trials, to work on bowel cancer cells.
+Cancers are usually treated based on where they start in the body.
+For example, bowel cancer is treated with drugs that work on bowel cancer cells.
 Even if the bowel cancer cells have spread to other parts of the body, such as the lungs or liver, they are still bowel cancer cells.
 So you would be given drugs that treat bowel cancer.

-HITs are different to other targeted therapies.
-This is because they can be used to treat any type of cancer that has a certain gene change.
-For example, there is a gene change called NTRK gene fusion, which can be found in over 20 different types of cancer.
+HITs are different from other targeted therapy drugs.
+This is because they can treat any type of cancer that has a certain gene change.
+For example, there is a gene change called the NTRK gene fusion, which can be found in over 20 different types of cancer.

 HIT drugs can treat any cancer with this gene change.
-Doctors will choose this type of treatment based on the gene change, rather than on where in the body the cancer started.
-If the cancer cells have the NTRK gene fusion, then the drugs may be used.
+Doctors will choose HIT drugs based on the gene change, rather than on where in the body the cancer started.
+If the cancer cells have the NTRK gene fusion, the drugs may be used in adults or children.

 Other HIT drugs are being developed that may be effective for cancers that have different gene changes.